The Census of Dreams

 In one of those rooms, a child asked why the city needed blank spaces if blank spaces could hide pain.

-Rin, old now, watched the adults fail to answer quickly.
-She loved them for that failure.
+Rin, old now, watched the adults fail to answer quickly, and loved them for the failure.

-At last she said, "Because a city that knows everything about you will eventually confuse you with what it knows."
+At last she said, "Because a city that knows everything about you will, in the end, confuse you with what it knows."

 Inspirations